ncdc/kcp-glbc/argocd-glbc-plugin/README.md

 `make argocd-cmp-logs`

-Show the logs for the glbc-controller

-`make argocd-glbc-logs`

-Create an ArgoCD Application pointing to this repo
+Start glbc locally

-`make argocd-example-glbc-application`
+`make argocd-glbc-start-local`

 Sync the Application from the ArgoCD UI.
+You may need to do a 'Hard Refresh'.
 If it fails to sync, it may be because:

 * the argocd-repo-server or some other argo component is still initializing.
 * there is a problem with the argocd-cmp-server sidecar
-* there is a problem with the argocd-glbc-lugin binary
+* there is a problem with the argocd-glbc-plugin binary

 Either way, check the argocd-cmp-server logs.
 If syncing was successful, you should see something like the below: